Sayyed Bozorg Mahmoody

 Sayyed Bozorg "Moody" Mahmoody (سيد بزرگ محمودى; c.
-1939 – August 23, 2009) was an Iranian professor, engineer, and anesthesiologist, best-known for taking his American then-wife Betty and their daughter Mahtob to his native country and keeping them hostage there for a period of eighteen months during the mid-1980s.
+1939 – 23 August 2009) was an Iranian professor, engineer, and anesthesiologist, best-known for kidnapping his American then-wife Betty and their daughter Mahtob to his native country Iran and keeping them hostage there for a period of 18 months during the mid-1980s.

 Early life

 Mahmoody was born to a prominent family in Shushtar.
 Mahmoody's father, a doctor, died when Mahmoody was a toddler, and he had few memories of him.
-His mother, also a doctor, died when he was eight years old, and he was raised by his older sister.
+His mother, also a doctor, died when he was 8 years old, and he was raised by his older sister.

 Mahmoody left Iran at the age of 18 to study English in London.
 He moved to the United States in 1961, where he became a university mathematics professor and an engineer.
 He worked for NASA during the 1960s, then went to medical school and became an anesthesiologist.

 Marriage and fatherhood

-Mahmoody met Betty Lover in 1974.
+Mahmoody met Betty in 1974.
 They dated for three years and Betty referred to him by the nickname, "Moody".
-After officially becoming a licensed anesthesiologist based in the U.S., Moody married Betty in Houston in 1977.
-Moody claimed Betty proposed to him, converted to Islam and took a lively interest in Persian culture.
+After officially becoming a licensed anesthesiologist based in the U.S., Mahmoody married Betty in Houston in 1977.
+Mahmoody claimed Betty proposed to him, converted to Islam and took a lively interest in Persian culture.
 They resided in Texas.
 "He was so affectionate and considerate.
 He would send me flowers, books, music boxes, with beautiful inscriptions."

-Their daughter, Mahtob, which means "moonlight" in Persian, was born in 1979.
-It was Moody who named her that, after he looked at a full moon.
+Their daughter, Mahtob, which means 'moonlight' in Persian, was born in 1979.
+Mahmoody named her that after he looked at a full moon.
 The Mahmoodys later moved to Michigan.

-Family's tenure in Iran
+Abduction of daughter and wife

-With assistance from one of his nephews, Moody was able to convince his wife that their daughter deserved a visit "on holiday" for two weeks in Iran.
-They left on August 4, 1984.
-However, after 2 weeks, Moody then told them they would not be returning to the U.S. When she protested, Moody struck Betty.
+With assistance from one of his nephews, Mahmoody was able to convince his wife that their daughter deserved a visit "on holiday" for two weeks in Iran.
+They left on 4 August 1984.
+However, after two weeks, Mahmoody then told them they would not be returning to the United States.
+When she protested, Mahmoody struck Betty.
 It was the first time Mahtob had seen her father hit her mother.

-After Moody broke the news to Betty, she got extremely sick with dysentery.
+After Mahmoody broke the news to Betty, she got extremely sick with dysentery.
 Mahtob sat at her side day after day, watching her fade in and out of consciousness.
-Betty asked Mahtob to make sure Moody didn’t give her a shot.
+Betty asked Mahtob to make sure Moody did not give her a shot.
 Mahtob sat there to make sure her mother was safe.

-Betty once quoted her husband in her 1987 book, Not Without My Daughter, telling her, "If you try to leave this house again, I will kill you!"
+Betty once quoted her husband in her 1987 book, Not Without My Daughter, telling her, "If you try to leave this house again, I will kill you!".

+After 18 months, Betty and Mahtob eventually escaped in a 500 mile journey over the snowy Zagros Mountains into Turkey with help from many Iranians.